 When a Work Experience trainer is going to work with a customer, the Work Experience specialist works with the VR counselor, the customer, and the Work Experience site to identify goals to be addressed in the Work Experience training.
 When necessary, the Work Experience specialist and Work Experience trainer can work simultaneously with a customer for up to five hours.

+When a referral form indicates services cannot be provided remotely, but the work experience site will not allow a work experience specialist on site (e.g. security clearance or safety concerns) or work experience specialist determines it is not safe to enter the work site, a VR 3472 must be approved by the VR director prior to service delivery.

+The VR3472 must include:

+how the service will be delivered; and

+how the service delivery will meet the customers individual training needs.

+For more information, refer to VR-SFP 3.6.4.1 Remote Service Delivery for requirements and 3.6.4.2 Evaluation of Service Delivery.

 The Work Experience Placement is achieved after the customer completes five days or shifts at the Work Experience site.

 Multiple Work Experience Placements for the same customer are allowed if they are necessary to meet the customer's goals.
 Each Work Experience Placement must aid in the development of soft and hard skills that the customer has not yet mastered and that will assist the customer with career exploration and development of work-readiness skills.
 A customer should not be placed in the same type of position more than once at the same Work Experience site.
 If a provider assists with multiple Work Experience Placements, a service authorization is issued for each Work Experience Placement after the VR1601 is completed.